joereynolds/life/README.md

 # life

+NOTE: I am archiving this as having a version controlled document system is a PITA.
+Much easier to have something that I can just write to. i.e. Dropbox/GDrive etc...
+Leaving it up for the vimmers who like notetaking.

 A dump of my docs.
 Open up the root and use Vim's `gf` command to browse to your leisure